 The Last 12 Months Of Insider Transactions At Chongqing Iron & Steel

-For a common shareholder, it is worth checking how many shares are held by company insiders.
-I reckon it's a good sign if insiders own a significant number of shares in the company.
-It appears that Chongqing Iron & Steel insiders own 0.8% of the company, worth about HK$173m.
+I like to look at how many shares insiders own in a company, to help inform my view of how aligned they are with insiders.
+We usually like to see fairly high levels of insider ownership.
+It appears that Chongqing Iron & Steel insiders own 0.6% of the company, worth about HK$98m.
 This level of insider ownership is good but just short of being particularly stand-out.
 It certainly does suggest a reasonable degree of alignment.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.